TomSwb/bitminded.github.io/services/PRICING-STRATEGY.md

 **Rationale:**
 - Focus on core services first
-- Build volume with catalog and guidance
+- Build volume with catalog and tech support
 - Add advanced services later if needed
 - Keep scope manageable for one person